tejuscs/ADBD-Labs/adb-sql-developer-web/adb-sql-developer-web.md

 As a developer or DBA:

-1. Access the OCI Autonomous Database console and get the URL for the Database Actions console.
+1. Access the OCI Autonomous AI Database console and get the URL for the Database Actions console.
 2. Create a VNC connection to the developer client VM and access the Database Actions console.
-3. Access Performance Hub for your Autonomous Database instance.
+3. Access Performance Hub for your Autonomous AI Database instance.

 ### Required Artifacts
-- An Oracle Cloud Infrastructure account with access to Autonomous Transaction Processing console.
+- An Oracle Cloud Infrastructure account with access to Autonomous AI Transaction Processing console.
-- A pre-provisioned Autonomous Database with admin access.
+- A pre-provisioned Autonomous AI Database with admin access.
 - A pre-provisioned developer client machine with network access to the database.

-## Task 1: Access the OCI Autonomous Database console and get the URL for the Database Actions console
+## Task 1: Access the OCI Autonomous AI Database console and get the URL for the Database Actions console

-- Log in to your Oracle Cloud Infrastructure account and navigate to your dedicated Autonomous Database console page.
+- Log in to your Oracle Cloud Infrastructure account and navigate to your dedicated Autonomous AI Database console page.

     ![This image shows the result of performing the above step.](./images/access_db_console.png " ")